sarfe20/Ecomm-spring-boot-/chatbot/README.md

-# VectorDB - Build a Vector Database from Scratch in C++

 A C++ implementation of a Vector Database that demonstrates how modern semantic search engines work internally.
 The project supports multiple nearest neighbor search algorithms, vector similarity metrics, and a Retrieval-Augmented Generation (RAG) pipeline using Ollama.